Old Brown's Daughter: Early Publication

 The Roud Folk Song Index records that this song was issued as a broadside by a number of publishers.
 A copy published by Pearson of Manchester is in the Bodleian Ballad Collection.

+Notable adaptations

+Being a well-documented song publicised by English Folk Dance and Song Society, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".